KANYAKUMARI TOURISM GUIDE

 Olakkay Aruvi waterfalls in the Western Ghats are 14-km from Nagercoil and 33-km from Kanyakumari.
-The beautiful waterfalls and the natural scenery all around the place attract many holiday seekers and this place has become an important picnic centre.
+The beautiful waterfalls and the natural scenery all around the place attract many holiday seekers and this place has become an important picnic center.

 Varied accommodation options varying from luxurious to economic hotels, lodges, Devasthanam cottages are available for tourists in Kanyakumari.

-Kanyakumari, also known as Cape Comorin is located at the southern most tip of India, where the Bay of Bengal, Indian Ocean and the Arabian Sea meet.
+Kanyakumari, also known as Cape Comorin is located at the southernmost tip of India, where the Bay of Bengal, Indian Ocean, and the Arabian Sea meet.
 A dip in the ocean here is considered holy, but the sea is rough here and not fit for bathing.
 This is the only place in India, where the sunset and moonrise can be viewed simultaneously on a full moon day.

 The Vivekananda memorial set amidst the sea is a place known to give mental emancipation.
 The Cape festival is celebrated on a large scale for three days at Kanyakumari.
 The festival is marked by a series of cultural programs.